 preventable complications like pneumonia, urinary tract and catheter infections,

-.
+and medication errors.
 A study done in 2005 by Michael B. Rothberg in

 the journal Medical Care put a price tag on these problems, concluding that a